polca/premise/docs/user_scenarios.rst

 Purpose
 -------

-*premise* allows users to integrate user-made scenarios in addition (or not) to an IAM scenario.
-This is useful for example when a user wants to integrate projections for a sector, product or a technology that is not really covered by IAM scenarios.
+*premise* enables users to seamlessly integrate custom scenarios, in addition to (or as an alternative to) existing IAM scenarios.
+This feature is particularly useful when users wish to incorporate projections for a sector, product, or technology that may not be adequately addressed by standard IAM scenarios.

 Available user-defined scenarios
 --------------------------------